Department of Civil and Environmental Engineering

 Any student missing the first week of a civil engineering class, in any semester, may be dropped from that course.

 To maintain “academic satisfactory progress” and avoid academic probation and/or academic dismissal, undergraduate students must maintain a cumulative Idaho State University GPA of 2.0 or higher every semester.

 Prerequisites are placed on courses to help students succeed.
-Students are require to meet course prerequisites prior to taking the course.
+Students are required to meet course prerequisites prior to taking the course.